AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Is an Auto Subrogation?

-Auto subrogation is a way that your provider can prevent you from paying for an accident that wasn’t your fault by retrieving money from the at-fault party’s insurance company.
+Auto subrogation is a way that your auto insurance provider can prevent you from paying for an accident that wasn’t your fault by retrieving money from the at-fault party’s insurance company.

 How Subrogation Works